emarkchrome/downloadifyjs/README.md

 The quick setup __dynamically__ changes the URL of your download link depending on whether the user is on Windows, MacOS, or Linux.

+## Install
+Simply copy the code from dist/downloadify.min.js and paste it into a js file.
+Use in any web project!

 ## Usage
 ```html
 <html>